 COVID-19 VACCINE UPDATE

-There are now two vaccines being distributed across the country, one by Pfizer and the other by Moderna.
 This update represents Salina Family Healthcare Center’s understanding of the current situation related to COVID-19 vaccination.
-Please be aware that information being provided to local leaders is often coming at the same time it is being released to the general public.
-There is much uncertainty in the entire process, which to some degree is understandable.
+Please be aware that vaccine supply is still significantly limited.
+There is much uncertainty in the entire process.
 SFHC hopes that updating what we do know helps the community feel more confident that the vaccine is coming.
 Please hold on.
 Keep masking.
 Keep social distancing.
 Vaccinate when your group is called.

 - Initial supply of vaccine is insufficient to vaccinate all who want it.
 Thus, decision makers at the federal and state government levels have created a system of distribution and vaccination to begin the process of COVID-19 vaccination.

 - Saline County is currently vaccinating all those eligible – those 16+ years of age.
 Saline County has registration open to all those 16+.
 As a note, Pfizer is the only COVID-19 vaccination currently approved for those 16-17 years old.
 Saline County mainly receives Moderna vaccines.

 - Locally, vaccinations are occurring at the old JC Penney location at the Central Mall through a collaboration of the Saline County Health Department, Salina Regional Health Center, and Salina Family Health Care Center.
 Vaccinations are by appointment only.
 Local pharmacies also have a supply of vaccine available and have their own scheduling websites and/or phone numbers.
 Click here to see all vaccine providers in your area.